johnwmillr/SpoonacularAPI/README.md

 # Python wrapper for the Spoonacular API 🥄🍎
-This Python wrapper makes it easy to download data from [Spoonacular's](https://spoonacular.com/) marvelous food API.
+This Python wrapper makes it easy to download data from [Spoonacular's](https://spoonacular.com/) marvelous food and recipes API.

-I will be adding support for additional endpoints as I have time.
+I'll be adding support for additional endpoints as I have time.

 ## Usage
 ```python